 In the beginning, WordPress functioned as a platform to blog online.
-And while it’s still the standard for bloggers, it’s evolved into a full-functioning content management system.
-Or, to put it simply, a platform that can power any type of website – from a blog to a eCommerce shop.
+And while it’s still the gold standard platform for bloggers, it’s evolved into a full-functioning content management system.
+Or, to put it simply, a platform that can power any type of website – from a blog to an eCommerce shop.

 Selling on WordPress may be a good fit for your business if:

 - You want to have full control of your website.

 - You need other functionality in addition to eCommerce (e.g. a business blog).